Break free from bad habits

 What is a ‘bad habit’?

+Anything we find ourselves doing (repeatedly) despite the pain and suffering it causes us.
+See also: ‘Problem behaviour’, ‘behavioural addiction’, ‘compulsion’.
 All of these terms describe a tendency to perform an unwanted action.

-Please note: While some behaviours are illegal, most (including those listed below) are not ‘bad’ in and of themselves.
+Please note: While some problem behaviours are illegal, most (including those listed below) are not ‘bad’ in and of themselves.
 Rather, it’s the relationship we can form with them that can be problematic.

 Gambling